mvolkmann/blog/src/swift.md

 The nil coalescing operator in `a ?? b` is shorthand for `a != nil ? a! : b`.

+Swift supports optional chaining so chains of references to optional values do not have to check for nil values.
+See the example in the Structs section.

 ## Protocols

 A protocol is like an interface in other programming languages.